Lokesh-Verma/Lokesh-Verma/README.md

 Hi, I am Lokesh Verma
-I am working as a Senior Project Associate in Indegene well versed in project management along with data analytics.
+I am Business Analyst with more than 3 years of experience in data analytics providing actioable insights for organization to grow business and helping to scaling up the business.
 ### Technical Skills:
-Tableau, PowerBI, Advance Excel, Python for Data Analysis, Altyix
+Tableau, PowerBI, Advance Excel, Python, SQL, Alteryx, SAAS
 ### Core Skills:
-Project Planning, Mapping, Schedulling and Management, Stakeholder Management, Time management, Client relationship and services
+Project Planning, Mapping, Schedulling and Management, Stakeholder Management, Time management, Client relationship and Services
 ### Achievements:
-Delivered hundreds of projects with 99% Quality and Profitability
+Handling US Portfolio for Giant Pharmeceutical Company and onbrarded 5 new brands for the organization.